Reconfigurable Intelligent Surface-assisted Multi-UAV Networks: Efficient Resource Allocation with Deep Reinforcement Learning: Simulation Results

 \section{Simulation Results}

-For implementing our algorithms, we use the Tensorflow 1.13.1 \citen{Abadi:16}.
-We deploy $N = 3$ UAV to serve $3$ clusters at the fixed location $(0, 0,200), (200, 300, 200), (400, 0, 200)$.
+For implementing our algorithms, we use the Tensorflow 1.13.1 \cite{Abadi:16}.
+We deploy $N = 3$ UAVs to serve $3$ clusters at the fixed location $(0, 0,200), (200, 300, 200), (400, 0, 200)$.
 We assume $d/\lambda = 1/2$.
-The total power consumption at the IRS and non-transmit power of UAV is set to $P_K + P_c = 4$W. For the neural network setting, in the DDPG algorithm, we use learning rate $lr1 = 0.001$ and $lr2 =0.002$ for the actor and critic network, respectively.
+The total power consumption at the RIS and non-transmit power of UAV is set to $P_K + P_c = 4$W. For the neural network setting, in the DDPG algorithm, we use learning rate $lr1 = 0.001$ and $lr2 =0.002$ for the actor and critic network, respectively.
 In the PPO algorithm, we use the learning rate $lr= 0.00001$.
 Other parameters are provided in Table \ref{tab:Params}.
-In this section, the four proposed schemes in previous sections are summarised as follows \begin{itemize} \item \textbf{Our centralised DDPG algorithm (C-DDPG)}: As we explained in Section \ref{Sec:DDPG}, we use the DDPG algorithm for jointly optimising the transmit power of the UAV and the phaseshift matrix of the IRS in a centralised manner. \item \textbf{Parallel learning for the DDPG method (P-DDPG)}: We consider parallel learning to help to reduce the information transmission delay and errors while ensuring the network performance. \item \textbf{Our centralised PPO algorithm (C-PPO)}: Instead of using the DDPG algorithm, we use the PPO algorithm for solving the centralised problem. \item \textbf{Parallel learning for the PPO algorithm (P-PPO)}: We also deploy the PPO algorithm for parallel learning in our joint power allocation and phaseshift matrix optimisation in multi-UAV and IRS-assisted wireless networks. \end{itemize} In addition, to highlight the advantage of our proposals, we also compare our four proposed methods with the following schemes \begin{itemize} \item \textbf{Max power transmission (MPT)}: We use the maximal transmit power at the UAV and optimise the phaseshift of the IRS by using the PPO algorithm. \item \textbf{Random selection scheme (RSS)}: We select randomly the phaseshift at the IRS and optimise the transmit power at the UAV. \end{itemize}
+In this section, the four proposed schemes in previous sections are summarised as follows:

+\begin{itemize} \item \textbf{Our centralised DDPG algorithm (C-DDPG)}: As we explained in Section \ref{Sec:DDPG}, we use the DDPG algorithm for jointly optimising the transmit power of the UAV and the phase-shift matrix of the RIS in a centralised manner. \item \textbf{Parallel learning for the DDPG method (P-DDPG)}: We consider parallel learning to help to reduce the information transmission delay and errors while ensuring the network performance. \item \textbf{Our centralised PPO algorithm (C-PPO)}: Instead of using the DDPG algorithm, we use the PPO algorithm for solving the centralised problem. \item \textbf{Parallel learning for the PPO algorithm (P-PPO)}: We also deploy the PPO algorithm for parallel learning in our joint power allocation and phase-shift matrix optimisation in multi-UAV and RIS-assisted wireless networks. \end{itemize} In addition, to highlight the advantage of our proposals, we also compare our four proposed methods with the following schemes: \begin{itemize} \item \textbf{Max power transmission (MPT)}: We use the maximal transmit power at the UAV and optimise the phase-shift of the RIS by using the PPO algorithm. \item \textbf{Random selection scheme (RSS)}: We select randomly the phase-shift at the RIS and optimise the transmit power at the UAV. \end{itemize}

 In Fig.~\ref{fig:Reward}, we show the EE performance of our proposed method in both centralised and decentralised learning with $M = 10$ and $K = 20$.
 The methods based on parallel learning reach the best results with the P-DDPG and P-PPO algorithm.
 Both are higher than the ones using the C-DDPG and C-PPO algorithm in the centralised learning.
 The convergence of the P-PPO is fastest and following by the P-DDPG algorithm.
 As can be observed from this figure our proposed scheme with joint optimisation using the DRL techniques outperform the other approaches using the MPT and RSS methods.